M.S. in Design and Merchandising Graduate Program Frequently Asked Questions

-- Request that GRE and TOEFL examination scores be reported from ETS to Colorado State University (CSU institution code: 4075).
+- Request that official GRE and official TOEFL examination scores be reported from ETS to Colorado State University (CSU institution code: 4075).
 Photocopies will not be accepted.

-- Request that official transcripts and certified translations from all undergraduate and graduate institutions attended be sent to Department of Design and Merchandising, 1574 Campus Delivery, Fort Collins, CO 80523-1574.
+- Request that official international paper transcripts and certified translations from all undergraduate and graduate institutions attended be sent to Office of Admissions, 1062 Campus Delivery, Fort Collins, CO 80523-1062.
 (Colorado State University transcripts are not required.)

 - Submit the Application fee to the Office of Admissions.
 Once the application fee is received, your application will be processed.
 If applying to more than one department, a non-refundable application fee is required for each application submitted.

 - Obtain a student visa.
 Once you are admitted, you will receive information from International Student and Scholar Services (ISSS) about the process to obtain an F or J student visa.
 An overview of this process can be found on the ISSS website: first, you receive an immigration document from CSU (steps here) and then you apply for a visa with the US government (steps here).
 If you already hold a US visa that allows for full-time study (such as H4, L2, or E2), you can indicate this on your application and will not need to obtain a student visa.

 Do you offer evening or correspondence classes through Colorado State University?